brikcss/ds-webalias/README.md

     console.log(WebAlias.user.name); // John Doe
     ```

 4. Tada!
-It should work!
+Check out [the examples](./examples) if you run into issues.

-    _Important: While the Browser ESM bundle works great for rapid development and prototyping, there is a limit to its browser support.
-Once your app is ready for production, it is recommended to replace the Browser ESM with the Vanilla ESM and [include it to your build](https://github.com/brikcss/element/blob/master/docs/including-brikcss-modules.md)._
+    _Important: While the Browser ESM bundle works great for rapid development and prototyping, or if you only need to support modern browsers.
+For greater browser support, once your app is ready for production, replace the Browser ESM with [the Vanilla ESM (or UMD bundle)](https://github.com/brikcss/element/blob/master/docs/including-brikcss-modules.md)._

 ## API